hamidgasmi/training.computerscience.cloud.aws/README.md

 		- All Pops (Recommended choice but most expensive)
 	- WAF ACL (Web Application Firewall Access Control List):
 		- To allow or block requests based on criteria that we specify,
-		- Choose the web ACL to associate with this distribution.
+		- Choose the web ACL to associate with this distribution
 	- Default Root Object:
 		- The object that we want CloudFront to return (E.g. index.html)
 		- When a viewer request points to our root URL (www.example.com